Other Lists of Great Books

 A database of great authors, dramatists, artists, musicians, scientists, film directors, and historical figures, all searchable by name, art form, and time period, plus chat room

-Great 20th Century Works of Fiction by Women
+- 100 Great 20th Century Works of Fiction by Women

-Another response to the Modern Library list.
+Another response to the Modern Library list (archived)

-for the College Bound (and Lifelong Learners)
+- Outstanding Books for the College Bound (and Lifelong Learners)

 Lists from the American Library Association.
-Most are good recent books, not classics per se.
+Most are good recent books, not classics per se

-- Redwood Couch
+- Redwood Couch Orchids

 A reading group in Humboldt County, California, reading the Great Books together since 1993.
-Their reading lists are available at the site.
+Their reading lists are available at the site

 - Reading Rat